 - Erythrodermic, both rare and serious, is characterized by severe reddening of the skin and significant scale shedding.
 It’s not unusual to also have an increased heart rate and severe pain and itching.
 Please contact your dermatologist immediately should you experience this uncommon psoriasis.

-What is the Cause of Psoriasis?
+What is the cause of plaque psoriasis?

-The exact cause of psoriasis isn’t entirely known.
+The exact cause of plaque psoriasis isn’t entirely known.
 It’s believed that problems with an overactive T cell response in your immune system may mistakenly cause the rapid production of new skin cells — leading to psoriasis outbreaks or flare-ups.
 Just what causes T cells to malfunction in people with psoriasis isn’t entirely clear.

 In addition, research suggests genetics play a prominent role.
 Your family history is a significant risk factor if one or both parents have psoriasis.
 Obesity and smoking may also predispose you to psoriatic conditions.